• Skip to primary navigation

 A quick note: We recommend using it at the beginning of the cooking process.
 As for the amount, use 2 tablespoons of sweet rice flour for every cup of liquids.

-Best to use into the dishes that you plan to freeze.
+Best to use it for the dishes that you plan to freeze.

 Tapioca Starch